 Recipe Tips and Tricks

 - Don’t be tempted to Sous Vide the corned beef in its packaging from the grocery store.
 The packaging isn’t designed to withstand the heat from the cooking.
-I like to discard the liquid in the package as well as the packet of spices.Â
+I like to discard the liquid in the package and the packet of spices.ย

-- The best cut of corned beef is the flat cut.
-It’s long and thin with a thick layer of fat on top that keeps the meat moist when cooked.
-The flat cut is the most likely cut that you will find at the grocery store and is best for slicing.Â
+- The best cut of corned beef is the flat cut.ย It’s long and thin with a thick layer of fat on top that keeps the meat moist when cooked.
+The flat cut is the most likely cut you will find at the grocery store and is best for slicing.ย

-- You can also use regular bacon for the fried cabbage if you don’t have thick cut bacon.
+- You can also use regular bacon for the fried cabbage if you don’t have thick-cut bacon.

 Thank you so much for visiting Pudge Factor.
-I hope you’ll come back!
+I hope youโll come back!

 Recipe

-Sous Vide Corned Beef With Irish Fried Cabbage With Onion And Bacon
+Sous Vide Corned Beef With Irish Fried Cabbage

 Equipment